Tonsillitis is a common childhood illness but teenagers and adults can get it too. It usually goes away on its own after a few days.

 - feeling tired

-Sometimes the symptoms can be more severe, such as:
+Sometimes the symptoms can be more severe and include:

 - swollen painful glands in your neck - feels like a lump on the side of your neck